Always being told you are too dramatic and emotional? Or known for short, intense relationships, and cutting people out of your life just like that?

 Be wary of self diagnosis.
 We can all, at different times in our life, have symptoms that match personality disorders.
 Really having a personality disorder means we have these symptoms all the time, in most areas of our life, and that we have seen the world differently like this since we were a teen.

-There are also other psychological issues and disorders that share symptoms with BPD, including adult ADHD, post-traumatic shock disorder, and histrionic personality disorder.
+There are also other psychological issues and disorders that share symptoms with BPD, including adult ADHD, post-traumatic shock disorder.
 So a diagnosis does need to be done by an experienced psychiatrist.
+Choose one that treats you like a person and doesn't just quickly diagnose and dole out drugs.

 Or talk to a psychotherapist or counsellor about your concerns.
 It can feel a huge relief to connect with someone who understands and doesn’t judge.
 After a few sessions, they can tell you if they think you might have BPD.
 If so, they can then connect you with a psychiatrist for testing.